Resolving DNS Hostnames on LAN¶

 NEMS Linux uses two main Linux components to resolve *.local hostnames:

-- This allows other computers to see NEMS Linux.local on the LAN
+- avahi-daemon - This allows other computers to see the nems.local host on the LAN.

-- This allows NEMS Linux to see other *.local computers on the LAN
+- libnss-mdns - This allows NEMS Linux to see other *.local computers on the LAN.

-In order for NEMS Linux to be able to resolve a DNS hostname rather than IP address, multicast must be enabled on the client system.
+In order for NEMS Linux to be able to resolve a DNS hostname to its IP address, multicast must be enabled on the client system.

-Linux Target - Install avahi-daemon.
-It will automatically enable itself during installation.
-It's in your favorite package manager already.
+- Linux Target - Simply install avahi-daemon.
+It will automatically enable itself during installation. avahi-daemon is in your distro’s official repositories, so can be installed via any package manager.